PWSA Blog

 First appointment – Screening: 3 hours

-Trial App: Part of the screening process for this particular trial is to look at how the participant sleeps at night.
-While in the office, they helped get an app set up on my phone where I was asked to document her sleep schedule for 10 days.
+Trial app: Part of the screening process for this particular trial is to look at how the participant sleeps at night.
+While in the office, site personnel helped get an app set up on my phone where I was asked to document her sleep schedule for 10 days.
 Later on, this app will be used as a daily dosage diary, questionnaires on behavior and symptoms, and for virtual appts.
 For the sleep diary section, caregivers are simply asked to note what time the participant went to bed, and what time they woke up, to determine if they are getting enough sleep at night.
 They ask that you do this for 10 consecutive days after this initial screening appt.
 This trial is for excessive daytime sleepiness so it is important they rule out other factors in what may be causing the EDS.
 Again, please note that it is critical to a successful study that you are honest about these details.

 Before we left, we scheduled the next appointment in hope that Freya would be accepted into the trial.
 We had a few hours before it was time to head to the airport.
-We took an uber to the beach, ate lunch and had a post-blood draw treat (something we began years ago), played games in the arcade, and waded into the ocean.
+We took an Uber to the beach, ate lunch and had a post-blood-draw treat (something we began years ago), played games in the arcade, and waded into the ocean.
 When it was time, we walked the few blocks to our hotel where a driver picked us up and took us to catch our flight.

 I’d be dishonest if I didn’t share that part of me hoped she wouldn’t be eligible for this trial.
 Putting trust in a pharmaceutical trial is not a typical feeling for me and I had my doubts.
 If you’d like to begin the story of those mixed emotions and how Freya and I came to the decision to enroll in this trial, you can read “How We Got Here”.
-At this point of the journey, traveling home from our first screening appt., I still wasn’t convinced we were making the right decision.
+At this point of the journey, traveling home from our first screening appointment, I still wasn’t convinced we were making the right decision.
 But a few weeks later, after a wait that involved some flagged bloodwork and a hunt for a decade old sleep study result, Freya was accepted into the trial!

-We’re in it now, struggling emotions on my part or not, we are committed.
+We’re in it now.
+Struggling emotions on my part or not, we are committed.

 Share this!